18 Oct 2017, Investors, Press Release

 “After a long market entry phase, this success with Arbuz and our partner Stabcom clearly demonstrates the perfect suitability and reliability of our EFOY fuel cells as off-grid power source in Russia’s extreme climate and ambient conditions", says Dr. Peter Podesser, CEO of SFC Energy.
 "Based on our global track record we see a strong medium-term potential in Russia in this market as well as in the oil and gas industry."

 Additional information on the SFC Energy’s off-grid power portfolio for defense, security & safety, oil & gas, wind, traffic management, environmental and telecommunications applications at www.efoy-pro.com and at www.sfc.com.

-SFC Energy AG (www.sfc.com) is a leading provider of hybrid solutions to the stationary and portable power generation markets.
-SFC is a major supplier of methanol fuel cells, with over 40,000 methanol fuel cells sold to date.
-The Company has award-winning products and serves a range of applications in the Oil and Gas, Security and Industry, and Consumer markets.
+SFC Energy AG (www.sfc.com) is a leading provider of hydrogen and direct methanol fuel cells for stationary and mobile hybrid power solutions.
+With the Clean Energy and Clean Power Management business segments, SFC Energy is a sustainably profitable fuel cell producer.
+The Company distributes its award-winning products worldwide and has sold more than 50,000 fuel cells to date.
 The Company is headquartered in Brunnthal/Munich, Germany, operates production facilities in the Netherlands, Romania, and Canada.
-SFC Energy AG is listed on the Deutsche Boerse Prime Standard ((GSIN: 756857 ISIN: DE0007568578).
+SFC Energy AG is listed on the Deutsche Boerse Prime Standard (GSIN: 756857 ISIN: DE0007568578).

 Picture: Arbuz Director Kirill Ettenko in front of one of the emergency cabins along Kolyma highway in Russia.
 Power comes from an EFOY Pro fuel cell/solar hybrid system